Please use the following link for the official Book of Condolence at Buckingham palace www.royal.uk

 Note to Editors:

-Chard Town Council was established in 1974 following the changes in local government; it is comprised of fifteen councillors representing the town’s five wards.
-It has three standing committees as well as a number of working groups.
+Chard Town Council was established in 1974 following the changes in local government; it is comprised of fifteen councillors representing the town’s six wards.
+It has standing committees as well as a number of working groups.

 You can contact Councillors in a number of ways: